Ariel-wen/Researach/README.md

-The function file has all model function collected from the other files runcode file run all the model
+The function file has all model function collected from the other files

+And runcode file run all the model